 The Carolingian Empire, forged by the ruling dynasty of Franks in the 8th century, was the most significant political entity of Western Europe since the end of the Western Roman Empire in the 5th century.

 Under great rulers such as Charlemagne, the Carolingian Empire ushered in a brief period of cultural renaissance in Western Europe.

 During the peak of Carolingian might between 780 and 900, a unique style of Carolingian art developed.
-Major mediums of Carolingian art included illuminated manuscripts, metalwork, sculptures featuring gilded adornments and frescoes.
+Major mediums of Carolingian art included illuminated manuscripts, metalwork, and sculptures featuring gilded adornments, and frescoes.

 Carolingian art essentially combined classic features of Mediterranean art with the features of Northern European art.

 The second major flowering of culture and art in Western Europe since the Roman Empire took place under the Saxon Ottonian dynasty.
 The dynasty ruled most of Western Europe as Holy Roman Emperors from 936 to 1056.